Unit – V Computer as data analysis in Preclinical development

 Documentation Requirements in Preclinical Development

-Product specification documents and analytical test methods—Drug substances and products for clinical trials are tested based on these documents, and so are the stability samples.
+In preclinical development, the GMP/GLP regulations are enforced not only for scientific data but also for text documents.
+This section discusses several types of controlled text documents used in preclinical development.
+Most of these documents are managed by the fully validated TIMS.
+Product specification documents and analytical test methods—In preclinical development, these are important documents and they evolve along with the development phases.
+Drug substances and products for clinical trials are tested based on these documents, and so are the stability samples.
+It is critical to ensure that the analyst will perform the right tests against the right specifications with the correct version of the test method.
+Therefore a mechanism must be in place to control these documents.
+This can be done manually or with TIMS.
 A manually controlled system would require the analyst to sign out hard copies of the documents from a central location.
+After the testing is done, the analyst would have to return these controlled documents to the central location.
+Sometimes mistakes can be made with regard to the correct documents, and this will result in repetition and unnecessary investigation.
 If TIMS is implemented, the analyst can obtain the documents from the secured database and then the documents should be destroyed after the test is completed.
 Standard operating procedures (SOPs)—The SOPs are controlled in a way similar to that of specification documents and analytical methods.
 It must be ensured that the correct versions of the SOPs are accessed and used by the scientists.
+After use, the hard copies should be destroyed and disposed of properly.
+An added requirement is that the SOPs should be accessible during working hours without interruption.
+Hard copies should be available at a manageable location so that the SOPs are available when the electronic system is down.
 Research reports—Research reports such as stability reports, method validation and transfer reports, and pharmaceutical development reports are key documents used for NDA/MAA filings.
-Laboratory notebooks—Laboratory notebooks are used to record experimental procedures, observations, raw data, and other important information.
+These documents are strictly version controlled.
+Laboratory notebooks—It may be debatable to consider laboratory notebooks as text documents, but they should be mentioned here because of their importance in preclinical development.
+Laboratory notebooks are used to record experimental procedures, observations, raw data, and other important information.
+Although laboratory notebooks are rarely used for submission to regulatory agencies directly, they are available for inspection by the authorities in the Preapproval Inspection (PAI) and other GMP/GLP-related inspections.
+Currently, most of the major pharmaceutical companies still use paper-based laboratory notebooks.

 Current TIMS Products